Teeth infection may shunt through Fontan in high-altitude conditions.

 Nieto, Juan C Gelvez

 Título del volumen

 Annals of Translational Medicine

 The Fontan surgery involves the creation a conduit between the inferior vena cava and the right pulmonary artery.
-This conduit has a small fenestration that shunts the blood from right to left in case the pulmonary blood flow is limited; namely, if the pulmonary vascular resistance is increased then the shunt is increased.
-Thus bacteria may bypass the pulmonary circulation and easily get access to the systemic circulation (bacteremia).
-We report the case of a patient that underwent Fontan surgery in 2010 and remained in a highaltitude city for 7 years, during this time he was asymptomatic until 2017 when he developed a brain abscess due to Streptococcus gordonii, a pathogen of dental plaque.
-Since high-altitude may raise pulmonary vascular resistance in response to reduction in the partial pressure of oxygen, we conclude that the long-term outcome of increased altitude on Fontan hemodynamics can lead to the shunt of teeth flora and lead to severe infections.
+This conduit has a small fenestration that shunts the blood from right to left in case the pulmonary blood flow is limited; namely, if the pulmonary vascular resistance (PVR) is increased then the shunt is increased.
+Bacteria may bypass the pulmonary circulation and easily get access to the systemic circulation (bacteremia).
+We report the case of a patient that underwent Fontan surgery in 2010 and remained in a high-altitude city for 7 years, during this time he was asymptomatic until 2017 when he developed a brain abscess due to Streptococcus gordonii, a pathogen of dental plaque.
+Since high-altitude may raise PVR in response to reduction in the partial pressure of oxygen, we conclude that the long-term outcome of increased altitude on Fontan hemodynamics can lead to the shunt of teeth flora and consequently leading to severe infections.

 Brain abscess , Fontan , single ventricle repair , Streptococcus , bacteremia